svapreddy/element-visibility-watcher/README.md

 <div align="center"> Element visibility watcher utilising Intersection Observer API. </div>
 <br />

-An Event iss triggered when there is a change in visibility state.
+An Callback or Event is triggered when there is a change in visibility state of an Element.

 #### Vanilla JS Usage: